 Getting Around Edinburgh

-We think the best way to get around Edinburgh is on your own two feet!
-Those going further distances, however, can use the network of public transportation routes – including buses and trams.
-Tourists might also find the Hop On Hop Off Bus to be useful – as it makes stops at all of the top Edinburgh tourist destinations.
+We think the best way to get around Edinburgh is on your own two feet.
+Those going further distances can use buses and trams.
+Tourists might also find the Hop On Hop Off Bus to be useful.
+It stops at all of the top Edinburgh tourist destinations.

 Accommodation in Edinburgh